James Armistead Lafayette: American Revolution

-His enslaver William Armistead was an ardent Patriot, and served as commissary for Virginia's troops in the Revolutionary War.
-After his father died in 1779, he inherited stores and land, as well as James (who never used "Armistead" as his surname during his lifetime).
-When the conflict began in 1775, Virginia's royal governor, Lord Dunmore, promised freedom to slaves who joined his forces.
-Instead, James volunteered for the Continental Army under General Lafayette.
+His enslaver William Armistead was an ardent Patriot, and served as commissary for Virginian troops during the American Revolutionary War.
+After his father died in 1779, William inherited stores and land, as well as James (who never used "Armistead" as his surname during his lifetime).
+When the Revolutionary War began in 1775, Virginia's royal governor Lord Dunmore promised freedom to Patriot-owned slaves who joined his forces.
+Instead, James volunteered for the Continental Army under General Marquis de Lafayette.
 He worked for Lafayette as a courier, laborer, and spy.
 Posing as a runaway slave, James joined former Continental Army officer Benedict Arnold's camp in Portsmouth, Virginia ostensibly as a spy for the British.
 This role allowed Armistead to gain Arnold's confidence, in part by guiding British troops through local roads.
 "The ex-slave, who later renamed himself James Armistead Lafayette in the general's honor, served as a double agent against the British under the avowedly anti-slavery Lafayette."

-After Arnold departed north in the spring of 1781, James remained in Virginia and continued his work at the camps of Lord Charles Cornwallis.
+After Arnold departed north in the spring of 1781, James remained in Virginia and continued his work at the camps of Lord Cornwallis.
 Now employed by the British as a courier, James traveled between their camps and often overheard officers speak openly about their strategies.
 He prepared written reports, and delivered them to other American spies.
 In this way, he relayed much information about the British plans for troop deployment and their arms.
-His espionage was instrumental in helping American and French forces defeat the British during the siege of Yorktown.
+His espionage was instrumental in helping American and French forces force the surrender of Cornwallis' army during the siege of Yorktown.